Orbit Uses GraphQL For Data Query Fetching

 In addition to this, we have developed a web interface where you have the opportunity to validate the individual entity type that is supported by Orbit.

-In the import queue, data from the XML file is structured into one row per entity so that they match the XSD table.
+In the import queue, data from the XML file is structured into one row per entity so that they match the XSD schema.
 Subsequently, one entity at a time is imported via calls to our GraphQL server.
 Our server handles somewhere between 100k - 1M records per hour, depending on the entity types being imported.

 Orbit data can be easily and quickly exported in most file types - including Word / InDesign / PowerPoint / Excel / XML / CSV.
 And you can even have your templates made for this.
 Furthermore, we have a direct integration with PowerBI, which can make it even easier to visualise and share business data with the rest of the organisation.
-We are constantly working on making our API key more accessible.
+We are constantly working on making our API more accessible.
 At the moment, we are putting in great effort to make data export to external digital platforms as smooth and streamlined as our imports - and we are not far from the goal.

 As a starting point, you will be able to start integrating your data into Orbit yourself.

 This is because we make detailed API documentation available for each type of entity that our import supports.
 We also encourage you to use our web interface to validate your data before you start the actual import.

 We provide accurate guidance and assistance.
 Among other things, you can find help on our well-worded introductory page for the API documentation, which tells you how our APIs work and how to make queries against them.